BorealisAI/dcf/README.md

 ```
 Results are stored in `./output/synthetic/`.

-## Previous Real-World Data Experiments
+## Real-World Data (Set 1) Experiments

-All the previous real-world datasets are from GluonTS.
+All the real-world datasets in Set 1 are from GluonTS.

 Run our models NAR (StatiConF) and NNAR (DynaConF):
 ```bash